Byron Harrison: Further spells

 Without a club during the opening months of the 2020–21 season, Harrison signed a short-term contract with National League club Altrincham on 5 December 2020.
 Upon his arrival, the club noted he was recovering from a minor calf injury.
 He made eight appearances during a three-month spell before departing in March 2021.
-Harrison subsequently signed for Cymru Premier club Connah's Quay Nomads on 11 August 2021, with manager Andy Morrison stating the club had beaten competition from a National League team, a National League North team and a club from abroad to secure his signature.
+Harrison subsequently signed for Cymru Premier club Connah's Quay Nomads on 11 August 2021, with manager Andy Morrison stating the club had beaten competition from a National League team, a National League North team and a club from abroad to sign him.
 He scored nine goals in 25 appearances in all competitions during the 2021–22 season, leaving the club in May 2022 following the expiry of his one-year contract.

-Harrison joined Boston United of the National League North on non-contract terms on 3 September 2022, but departed two weeks later having made two appearances.
+Harrison joined Boston United of the National League North on 3 September 2022, but departed two weeks later having made two appearances.
 Later that month, following a period training with the club, he returned to Altrincham on a short-term deal to provide cover amid international call-ups and injuries.

 Nantwich Town

 After making one substitute appearance for Altrincham, Harrison signed for Northern Premier League club Nantwich Town on a dual-registration basis on 28 October 2022.
 He scored eight goals in 29 appearances during the remainder of the 2022–23 season.
 In the 2023–24 season, he scored 20 goals and provided four assists in 47 appearances, finishing as the club's top goalscorer and winning four end-of-season awards, including the Player of the Year.
-Amid interest from other clubs, Harrison signed a one-year contract extension with Nantwich on 6 June 2024, with manager Paul Carden describing him as "a manager's dream because he never misses training, he’s never injured, he gets on with things with no fuss".
+Amid interest from other clubs, he signed a one-year contract extension in June 2024, with manager Paul Carden praising his reliability, fitness and attitude.
 He scored 13 goals in 45 appearances during the 2024–25 season, before signing a further one-year contract extension in June 2025.

+Harrison scored after 8.8 seconds in Nantwich's 1–1 FA Cup draw with Avro on 30 August 2025, recording the fastest goal in the club's history.
+He scored 18 goals in 50 appearances during the 2025–26 season.
+In total, Harrison scored 59 goals and provided 27 assists in 175 appearances for Nantwich.

+Kidsgrove Athletic

+After declining a new contract at Nantwich, Harrison joined fellow Northern Premier League Division One West club Kidsgrove Athletic on 24 July 2026.